Coast FM (Westport)

 This is a map of Coast FM frequencies.

 Coast FM is a locally owned and independent radio station, based in Westport, New Zealand, broadcasting to most of the West Coast Region.
 The station was born in 1995 as Fifeshire FM Westport, in a partnership between Fifeshire FM in Nelson and the Westport News, and progressively expanded its broadcast reach to Reefton, Greymouth and Hokitika from 1997.
-The station was rebranded as "Coast FM" in 1999, but is not related to NZME's Coast network that broadcasts in other parts of the country.
-The stations studios and offices were based in the Westport News offices (1995 - 2012) in the former BNZ building on Palmerston Street.
-Today, Coast FM broadcasts from 52 Palmerston Street.
+A year after the 1998 acquisition of 92 Coast FM, the station was rebranded as "Coast FM", unrelated to NZME's Coast network that broadcasts in other parts of the country.
+The stations studios and offices were based in the Westport News offices (1995 - 2012) and later in the former BNZ building on Palmerston Street.
+Today, Coast FM's Westport studio is located at 52 Palmerston Street in Westport.

+In early 2026, the station was sold to the owner of Brian FM, who opened another studio in Greymouth, with live programmes now originating from both centres.

 FM Frequencies

 Coast FM broadcasts across the West Coast on the following frequencies: